Our aim is to give young people the information and support they need to turn their qualifications into success as adults.

 - Support secondary schools and colleges to work with Norfolk Young Chamber to maximise opportunities to engage with local businesses.

 - Provide mentoring for young people who are most at risk of disengaging from education.
 Local mentors trained by Volunteering Matters will focus on supporting pupils and their families around success at school and understanding information about career options.

 - Create an alumni scheme focused around young people with SEND to showcase local individuals who are successful despite apparent barriers and inspire pupils about the range of future pathways available to them.

 - Improve information sharing between secondary schools and colleges in Norwich to best support young people that didn’t achieve a Level 2 in English and/or Maths to quickly gain their qualification.

 Primary school students

-Primary school students in Norwich Opportunity Area can now access a range of funded world of work activities.
-See more detail here.
+- Primary school students in Norwich Opportunity Area can now access a range of funded careers and enterprise activity.
+Find out more and volunteer your time here.